-There are two ways to tell if a tape containing data is written in DOS or ANSI format:
+There are three ways to tell if a tape containing data is written in DOS or ANSI format:

 - Look for a label on the tape.
 The person who put data on the tape may have placed a label on the tape and written DOS or ANSI on it. - Try mounting the tape as either DOS or ANSI.
 When you mount a tape on a drive, RSTS/E checks the format.
 If you entered the right format, you can continue with tape operations.
-If you entered the incorrect format, RSTS/E displays the error message ?Bad directory for device, in which case you can try again using the other format.
+If you entered the incorrect format, RSTS/E displays the following error message:

+?Bad directory for device

+You can try again using the other format.